vatsaldutt/CRYSTAL-MARK-I/README.md

 * Append validated interactions to a growing memory store
 * Continuously expand CRYSTAL’s conversational grounding

-This was an early attempt at **self-expanding knowledge pipelines**, predating modern RAG frameworks.
+This was an early attempt at training a local LLM, predating ChatGPT.

 ---